syncthing/docs/includes/env-vars.rst

     Directory to load GUI assets from.
 Overrides compiled in assets.
 Useful for developing webgui, commonly use ``STGUIASSETS=gui bin/syncthing``.

-STHASHING
-    Specify which hashing package to use.
-Defaults to automatic based on performance.
-Specify "minio" (compatibility) or "standard" for the default Go implementation.

 STHEAPPROFILE
     Write heap profiles to ``heap-$pid-$timestamp.pprof`` each time heap usage increases.